nyorusam/nyorusam/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...AI Marketing Agent
+- 🔭 I’m currently working on ...
+ASR technology to accomodate people with non-standard speech
 - 🌱 I’m currently learning ...
-SAP Basis Administrator with NodeJs
+Finetuning LLMs and customizing intelligent agents for specific scenerios
-- 👯 I’m looking to collaborate on ...Projects centered around young people
+- 👯 I’m looking to collaborate on ...Projects centered around AI in assistive tech
  - ⚡

 <!--
 **nyorusam/nyorusam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.